surrealyz/pdfclassifier/attack/README.md

 ## MILP Attacker

-The Mixed Integer Linear Program (MILP) attack was proposed in "Evasion and Hardening of Tree Ensemble Classifiers" by Alex Kantchelian, J. D. Tygar, and Anthony D. Joseph, ICML 2016.
+The Mixed Integer Linear Program (MILP) attack was proposed in "Evasion and Hardening of Tree Ensemble Classifiers" by Alex Kantchelian, J. D. Tygar, and Anthony D. Joseph.
+ICML 2016.

 The attack script is modified from the one under [RobustTrees](https://github.com/chenhongge/RobustTrees/blob/master/xgbKantchelianAttack.py).
-You will need to install Gurobi solver and obtain an academic license to run it.
+You will need to install the Gurobi solver and obtain a license to run it.
+They provide free academic license.

 The following example minimize the L<sub>0</sub> distance for the MILP Attacker, and targets the model `model_100learner`.
 You can modify the attack objective and the model in the command.
 ```